JanezSedeljsak/path-finder/README.md

 A visual representation of labyrinth solving algorithms using common traversal algorithms such as BFS, DFS, A*.
 Plus there are some basic artificial intelligence patterns like generational learning.

-The project itself also provides an option to show basic animations of the algorithm solving steps.
-The labyrinth consists of a starting and ending Node + treasures that scattered across the field, which the "AI" has to find in order to correctly solve the problem.
+The project itself also provides real time solving steps implemented on the GUI.
+The labyrinth consists of a starting and ending Node + treasures scattered across the field (the "AI" has to find them in order to correctly solve finish the maze).

 ![No image](https://github.com/JanezSedeljsak/path-finder/blob/main/docs/banner.png)